 Please review the Shielding Design Guide for common shielding materials and finishes.
 Or you may contact us and our team will help you determine the correct metal for your project.

-Etching Stainless steel and copper are easily attainable and easy to work with, are normally stocked.
+Stainless Steel and Copper are readily available and easy to work with.
 Please make a note on your RFQ or print if you do not have a metal preference.

 What is your minimum hole or slot size?